Capacity Planning

 - Exports events older than the retention window to Parquet files, partitioned by date and hour

-- Deletes local Parquet files only after S3 verification succeeds
+- Deletes local Parquet files only after the upload succeeds

 - Purges expired rows from the live index